AtoKashinoki/WebManager/README.md

-# ShareOnWeb
+# WebManager
-This allows you to share documents via a webpage.
+This library allows you to manage web pages using Python.